Tours Sitemap Accessibility Skiptocontent Search

 The three-stringed guitar, at some time in history, doubled its strings to produce the common six-stringed guitar.

-The very-long suffering endured by the peaceful Imazighen of North Africa, either due to the continuous onslaught of "exemplary political leadership" or as a result of the "hardship of life" under the bare minimum, is a vital component of Berber song; rich in "emotional sonority", folklore, ancient traditions, comedy, rhythmic patterns, jubilant ululations, and the hard pounding drums calling the ancestors from the dead; composed together to produce a new type of entertainment that not only carries the heritage forward but also entertains the soul and makes the mind momentarily happy.
+The very-long suffering endured by the peaceful Imazighen, either due to the continuous onslaught of "exemplary political leadership" or as a result of the "hardship of life" under the bare minimum, is a vital component of Berber song; rich in "emotional sonority", folklore, ancient traditions, comedy, rhythmic patterns, jubilant ululations, and the pounding drums calling the ancestors from the underworld; composed together to produce a new type of entertainment that not only carries the heritage forward but also entertains the soul and makes the mind momentarily happy and free of tense.
+Berber music is essentially social, joyful and spiritually sacred.

-In addition to being sacred, entertaining and traditionally informative, Berber music is an emotional drama, infused with political forces to convey the current state, where in a number of occasions masquerades the surrounding "triviality" and "sufferings" so much becoming "intricate order" and "justice"; particularly the powerfully hypnotic song of the Tuareg, extending one's sorrows to the distant horizon of "Mother Sahara", where reality and mirage perform in unison - the obfuscating twilight zone of people without identity, but 'soul'.
+In addition to being sacred, entertaining and traditionally informative, Berber music is also infused with political forces to convey the current state of persecution, where in a number of occasions masquerades the surrounding "triviality" so much becoming "intricate order"; particularly the powerfully hypnotic song of the Tuareg, extending one's sorrows to the distant horizon of "Mother Sahara", where reality and mirage perform in unison - the obfuscating twilight zone of people without identity or country but 'soul' and 'jazz' .

-Where no other forms of expression were encouraged to flourish, passionate Berber poetry and music provided the mortal soul with compassion and companionship.
-Music is something you hear through your ears but the mind signals to all the organs and the senses powerful emotional messages that heal throughout the body and the mind, that made music where it is today: nearly in every household on the planet.
+Where no other forms of Berber expression were encouraged to flourish, and even barred, passionate Berber poetry and music provided the mortal soul with compassion and companionship.
+Music is something you hear through your ears but the mind signals to all the organs and the senses powerful emotional signals that heal throughout the body and the mind, that made music where it is today: nearly in every household on the planet.

 IDIR